How to Fix Not drying — condenser pump clog on Bosch WTW87NH1UC (Condenser Heat Pump)

 Not drying — condenser pump clog

-This step-by-step repair guide walks you through fixing not drying — condenser pump clog on your Bosch WTW87NH1UC (Condenser Heat Pump).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the not drying — condenser pump clog issue on your Bosch WTW87NH1UC (Condenser Heat Pump).
+With the right tools and parts, you can complete this repair in just 1–2 hours, saving yourself a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.